Julik Tarkhanov

 How hard can it be, thought I, to manually code an HTML email with images - and then use some Advanced Technology™ to turn it into a proper HTML email?

-While doing that using current commercial platforms turned out to be very hard indeed - for reasons having nothing to do with technology – I did come to an elegant solution that I came to appreciate.
-And it did allow me exactly what I wanted:
+While doing that using current commercial platforms turned out to be very hard indeed - for reasons having nothing to do with technology – I did come to an elegant solution that is usable locally.
+Exactly what I wanted:

 The real “aha moment” came when I realized that the tools I needed were already sitting right there in my Rails stack, just waiting to be used in a slightly different way.
 Premailer, Nokogiri, and the Mail gem - these aren’t exotic dependencies or bleeding-edge libraries.
-They’re battle-tested, well-documented tools that handle the hard parts of email creation while giving you complete control over the output.
-It’s the kind of solution that makes you wonder why you didn’t think of it sooner.
+They’re battle-tested, well-documented tools.

 Curious where I ended up with that?
 Read on!